kadel/rhdh-local/README.md

-# Test Locally With Red Hat Developer Hub
+# Test Locally With Red Hat Developer Hub (RHDH)

-Welcome to RHDH Local, the simplest way to test your software catalogs, techdocs, plugins, and more!
+Welcome to RHDH Local - the fastest and simplest way for platform engineers to test their software catalogs, techdocs, plugins, templates, homepage customizations, configurations and more with RHDH!

-RHDH local is the ideal proving ground for trying out the basic features of RHDH (like Software Catalogs or TechDocs) but, it's also great for testing dynamic plugins and their configuration settings.
-To use RHDH Local, all you really need is a basic knowledge of tools like Docker or Podman, a PC, and a web browser.
-You can run it on your laptop, desktop, or homelab server.
+RHDH local is ideal for trying out the basic features of RHDH (like Software Catalogs or TechDocs) without the need for a Kubernetes cluster.
+RHDH Local is also great for testing dynamic plugins and their configuration settings.
+To use RHDH Local, all you really need is basic knowledge of Docker or Podman, a PC, and a web browser.
+You can run it on your laptop, desktop, or on your homelab.
 Better still, when you're done working it's easy to remove.

 >**RHDH Local is NOT a substitute for Red Hat Developer Hub**.
-Do not use RHDH Local as a production system.
+Do not attempt to use RHDH Local as a production system.
 RHDH Local is designed to help individual developers test various RHDH features.
-It's not designed to scale to allow use by multiple people and it's not suitable for use by teams (there is no RBAC for example).
-There's also currently no support for RHDH Local.
+It's not designed to scale and it's not suitable for use by teams (there is no RBAC for example).
+There's also (currently) no official support for RHDH Local.
 You use RHDH Local at your own risk.
-Contributions are welcome.
+With all that being said, we think it's incredibly useful and any contributions you might have that could improve RHDH Local are welcome!

 ## What You'll Need Before You Get Started

 To use RHDH Local you'll need a few things:

-1. A PC based on an x86 64Bit (amd64) architecture
+1. A PC based on an x86 64Bit (amd64) architecture (ARM is on the way)
-1. Docker or Podman installed with adequate resources available
+1. An installation of Docker or Podman (with adequate resources available)
-1. An internet connection for downloading container images, plugins, etc.
+1. An internet connection (for downloading container images, plugins, etc.)
 1. (Optional) The `git` command line client for cloning this repository (or you can download and extract the Zip from GitHub)
-1. (Optional) A GitHub account if you want to integrate GitHub
+1. (Optional) A GitHub account (if you want to integrate GitHub features into RHDH)
-1. (Optional) The node `npx` tool if you intend to use GitHub authentication
+1. (Optional) The node `npx` tool (if you intend to use GitHub authentication in RHDH)
-1. (Optional) A [Red Hat account](https://access.redhat.com/RegistryAuthentication#getting-a-red-hat-login-2) if you want to use PostgreSQL database
+1. (Optional) A [Red Hat account](https://access.redhat.com/RegistryAuthentication#getting-a-red-hat-login-2) (if you want to use a PostgreSQL database)

 ## Getting Started With RHDH Local